aldesantis/alessandro.codes/src/content/Evergreen notes/Brands should stand for purpose, not search for it.md

 If you need to _search_ for your purpose, it means it’s artificial.
 Purpose is the byproduct of the people that you are working with, not something you impose on your brand.

-This is the idea that [[Shared vision is descriptive, not prescriptive]], applied to e-commerce.
+This is the idea that [[Evergreen notes/Shared vision is descriptive, not prescriptive]], applied to e-commerce.